ricaun/TestAdapterProblemProject/README.md

 Project with `RevitTest` `TestAdapter`.

-## Problem
+## `Test Explorer` Problem

 When build the solution, the `TestAdapter` trigger for all the projects.

 ![Image](https://github.com/user-attachments/assets/c3b28817-02f5-4c1e-9650-eccab960faab)

-This duplicate the tests in the `Test Explorer` because the solution have two different `TestAdapter`.
+This duplicate the tests in the `Test Explorer` because the solution have two projects with two different `TestAdapter`.

+The project without any `TestAdapter` is triggered as well and shows in the `Test Explorer`.

 ---